Comparisons

 4. TimTam All New Power Massager Pro — Best for Heat + Percussion

-TimTam was the first to offer a heated percussion attachment, making it the original combined heat + percussion device.
-The heated tip reaches 45°C (113°F) within seconds, warming tissue before deep percussion — the same combination that Theragun PRO Plus later adopted as a premium feature.
-Performance specs match or exceed Theragun for most applications.
+TimTam was the first to offer a heated percussion attachment, making it the original combined heat-plus-percussion device.
+The heated tip warms quickly, pre-warming tissue before deep percussion — the same combination Theragun later adopted as a premium feature.
+Core performance specs match or exceed the Theragun for most applications.

-Best for: Chronic pain sufferers and athletes who want heat + percussion at Theragun PRO Plus depth but at $350 less.
+Best for: Chronic-tension sufferers and athletes who want heat plus percussion at flagship depth for meaningfully less.

-The Ekrin B37 doesn't match Theragun's amplitude (12mm vs 16mm), but its 15° angled handle makes it the most ergonomic option for reaching your own upper back and shoulders.
-The 8-hour battery is the longest in this roundup.
-56 lbs stall force is competitive.
-For users who prioritize ease of self-application over maximum depth, the B37's ergonomics are a genuine differentiator.
+The Ekrin B37 does not match the Theragun's amplitude (12mm vs 16mm), but its 15-degree angled handle makes it the most ergonomic option for reaching your own upper back and shoulders.
+The roughly 8-hour battery is the longest here, and 56 lbs of stall force is competitive.
+For users who prioritize easy self-application over maximum depth, the ergonomics are a real differentiator.

 Best for: Solo users who want to treat their own back and shoulders without contortion or a second person.